|There’s nothing like a good night’s sleep to recharge the body’s batteries – except that’s not how it works.

 A different model of fatigue now sees it not caused by a depletion of energy but rather a neurological protection response associated with a THREAT.
 When the brain detects a threat it can turn on fatigue to help us.

 So why do I feel tired after a poor night’s sleep?
 Sleep is primarily for the brain so if the brain hasn’t had enough time to do its important nightly function that’s a problem (threat) so the brain turns on fatigue.
 Interestingly, and inline with this model, studies also show that fatigue can be triggered by someone believing they haven’t had enough sleep when they actually have.
-So a perceived threat or actual threat can trigger the brain to create the experience of fatigue.
+So a perceived threat or actual threat can trigger the fatigue.

-And that is the dark side of Neural Plasticity.
+And that is the dark side of Neural Plasticity (the brain’s ability to change with experience).
 Anything that goes on for long enough can create changes or adaptations in the brain.
 Neurological not psychological.

 The THREAT has past but the fatigue remains.
 Real fatigue just no longer appropriate.